wp-plugins/maxbuttons/readme.txt

-=== MaxButtons: The Ultimate CSS3 Button Generator ===
+=== MaxButtons: CSS3 Button Generator for WordPress ===
 Contributors: maxfoundry, arcware
 Tags: buttons, CSS buttons, CSS3 buttons, button generator, CSS button generator, CSS3 button generator Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 1.3.3
+Stable tag: 1.4.0

-The ultimate CSS3 button generator for WordPress.
-A powerful, easy to use plugin that anyone can use to create beautiful buttons.
+A CSS3 button generator for WordPress.
+Powerful, easy to use plugin that anyone can use to create beautiful buttons.

 == Description ==
 Create great-looking CSS3 buttons that can be used on any post or page in your WordPress site.
 The easy to use button editor makes it a snap to generate awesome CSS3 buttons in very little time.